coursera-dl/edx-dl/README.md

 # Reporting issues

-Before reporting any issue please verify that you are running the latest version of the script and of youtube-dl.
+Before reporting any issue please verify that you are running the latest version of the script and of `youtube-dl`.
 Please include in your report the following information:

 OS: